lukiwieser/aave-liquidation-risk/README.md

 ![correlation-liquidations-and-price](docs/correlation-liquidations-and-price.png)

-The price of ETH is shown in the upper chart, while a scatterplot of the liquidations is shown below.
+The price of Ethereum is shown in the upper chart, while a scatterplot of the liquidations is shown below.
 There seem to be large clusters of liquidations occurring when the price drops are strong, indicating a correlation.

 ### Summary